catseye/Equipage/README.md

 Here is a table mapping the legal Equipage symbols to functions.

     !        apply
-    ;        push apply onto the stack
+    ;        push *apply* onto the stack
-    .        push compose onto the stack
+    .        push *compose* onto the stack
-    $        push pop onto the stack
+    $        push *pop* onto the stack
-    \        push swap onto the stack
+    \        push *swap* onto the stack
-    +        push add onto the stack
+    +        push *add* onto the stack
-    -        push sub onto the stack
+    -        push *sub* onto the stack
-    %        push sign onto the stack
+    %        push *sign* onto the stack
-    ~        push pick onto the stack
+    ~        push *pick* onto the stack
-    1        push one onto the stack
+    1        push *one* onto the stack
     <space>  nop

 (`<space>` is intended to be, in fact, any whitespace.)

 And here is an informal description of the functions named in the above table.

-    apply:   pop a function off the stack and apply it to the rest of the stack
-    compose: pop a function g, then a function h, off the stack, then push g.h
-    pop:     pop a value off the stack and discard it
-    swap:    pop a value a, then a value b, off the stack, then push a, then push b
-    add:     pop a value a, then a value b, off the stack, then push a + b
-    sub:     pop a value a, then a value b, off the stack, then push b - a
-    sign:    pop a value off the stack, then push 1, 0, or -1, depending on its sign
-    pick:    pop a value n off the stack, then copy the n'th element on the stack and push it onto the stack.
+    *apply*:   pop a function off the stack and apply it to the rest of the stack *compose*: pop a function g, then a function h, off the stack, then push g.h *pop*:     pop a value off the stack and discard it *swap*:    pop a value a, then a value b, off the stack, then push a, then push b *add*:     pop a value a, then a value b, off the stack, then push a + b *sub*:     pop a value a, then a value b, off the stack, then push b - a *sign*:    pop a value off the stack, then push 1, 0, or -1, depending on its sign *pick*:    pop a value n off the stack, then copy the n'th element on the stack and push it onto the stack.
 If n is negative, work from bottom of stack.
-    one:     push the value 1 onto the stack
+    *one*:     push the value 1 onto the stack
-    nop:     do nothing to the stack.  (identity function.)
+    *nop*:     do nothing to the stack.  (identity function.)

 So.
 Here is an example program text: